Glyn Shaw: Background

 Shaw was born in Rhigos, Wales.

 Playing career

 Rugby Union

+Shaw started his career at seven sisters RFC in the Dulais valley at junior and youth level.

-Shaw fist appeared for Neath in 1970 and in 1972 he won his first caps for Wales in 1972 against New Zealand.
+Shaw first appeared for Neath in 1970 and in 1972 he won his first caps for Wales in 1972 against New Zealand.
 A further 11 caps followed, in 1973 against England, Scotland, Ireland, France, and Australia, in 1974 against Scotland, Ireland, France, and England, and in 1977 against Ireland, and France.
 In 1972 he was a member of Neath squad that won the inaugural WRU Challenge Cup beating Llanelli 15–9.